emtneutrino/races/README.md

 As racers finish, their finishing time, best lap time and vehicle name will be broadcast to players who joined the race.
 If a racer DNF's, this will also be broadcast.

 After all racers finish, the race results will be broadcast to players who joined the race.
 Their position, name, finishing time, best lap time and name of the vehicle they started in will be displayed.
+Best lap times will be recorded if the race was a saved race and waypoints were not modified.

 If you want to look at the race results again, type `/races results`.
 If you cannot see all the results, type 'T' for chat and use the 'Page Up' and 'Page Down' keys to scroll.
 Type 'Esc' when done.